NoelDeMartin/noeldemartin.com/content/collections/pages/talks.md

 template: talks/index
 ---

-You can find more videos in [my Youtube channel](https://youtube.com/@noeldemartin).
+Here's a list with some talks I've given.
+You can also find more frequent videos in [my Youtube channel](https://youtube.com/@noeldemartin).